PatrickFis/Azure-Study-Notes/SC-900 Notes.md

 - Govern your data

 ## Data Classification
-Data can be classified usign tools in the Microsoft 365 compliance center so that data is handled in line with compliance requirements.
+Data can be classified using tools in the Microsoft 365 compliance center so that data is handled in line with compliance requirements.
 It provides the following tools:
-- Sensitive Information Types - Pattern based classifiered (for example, credit card numbers or bank account numbers)
+- Sensitive Information Types - Pattern based classifier (for example, credit card numbers or bank account numbers)
 - Trainable Classifiers - AI and ML used to classify your data.
   - Pre-trained classifiers - Microsoft offers pretrained classifiers that can classify things like resumes, source code, harassment, etc.
   - Custom trainable classifiers - Orgs can create and train their own classifiers for data unique to an org.